mathworks-ref-arch/license-manager-for-matlab-on-azure/README.md

 | [R2019a\_and\_older](releases/R2019a_and_older/README.md) |

-## Learn About Network License Manager for MATLAB Architecture
+## Learn about Architecture

-The network license manager and the resources required by it are created using [Azure Resource Manager templates](https://docs.microsoft.com/en-gb/azure/azure-resource-manager/resource-group-overview).
+The network license manager and the resources it requires are created using [Azure Resource Manager templates](https://docs.microsoft.com/en-gb/azure/azure-resource-manager/resource-group-overview).
 The architecture of the server resources created by the template is illustrated in Figure 2.
 For more information about each resource, see the [Azure template reference.](https://docs.microsoft.com/en-us/azure/templates/)

 ![Server Architecture](img/FlexServer_in_Azure_architecture.png?raw=true)